alandoherty/protosocket-net/README.md

 await Task.WhenAll(message1, message2, message3);
 ```

+### Coders

+In the newer version of ProtoSocket, coders are implemented using `System.IO.Pipelines`.
+The same high-performance library powering ASP.NET Kestrel.

+You can find a great tutorial on the .NET Blog [here](https://blogs.msdn.microsoft.com/dotnet/2018/07/09/system-io-pipelines-high-performance-io-in-net/).
+Examples are available inside the repository, [ChatCoder.cs](samples/Example.Chat/ChatCoder.cs) and [ClassicCoder.cs](samples/Example.Minecraft/Net/ClassicCoder.cs).

+Your implementation simply needs to call `PipeReader.TryRead`, processing as much data as possible and either returning a frame (and true), or false to indicate you haven't got a full frame yet.
+The underlying peer will continually call your read implementation until you are able to output no more frames.

 ## Contributing

 Any pull requests or bug reports are welcome, please try and keep to the existing style conventions and comment any additions.